amilliongoals/Customer-Service-Query-AI/README.md

 - Cleaned Customer-Service-Query-AI
      -A working query bot with prompts based on embeddings pulled from return policy articles.
      -Any excess code, notes, links, and comments were removed and formatting corrected

+- Customer_Service_Langchain_openai_4_0
+      -Work in progress: Re-making the querybot using the most up-to-date libraries, this will be the one I focus on building out applications to support & fine-tune.
+      -Strong development consideration: I used most of my tokens in initial training, If this is a purpose-driven bot, I should think about the development of the text I'm feeding it to be more efficient.
+I can scrape and train, but with written text, I can be more token efficient & have room for tokens in embedding limitations for the fine-tuning process using prompt - solutions from 'gaps' in answers in the inevitable feedback loop when testing.

 ====================================================